containers/podman/docs/source/markdown/podman-generate-systemd.1.md

 Note that `--new` only works on containers and pods created directly via Podman (i.e., `podman [container] {create,run}` or `podman pod create`).
 It does not work on containers or pods created via the REST API or via `podman kube play`.

+#### **--pull**

+Using this flag will add an `ExecStartPre` option to pull the image before starting it.
+This can only be used in conjunction with `--new`.
+The same precautions apply with `--new`; please review the generated files carefully before using them in production.

+Be warned that this can end up with being ratelimited by dockerhub if a container fails to start - it may be best to limit restarts if using this flag.

 #### **--no-header**

 Do not generate the header including meta data such as the Podman version and the timestamp.